Luxembourg-Open-Source-Club/BICS-BOT/.github/CONTRIBUTING.md

 - Linux (recommended) or macOS are fine.
 Use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) if on Windows.
 - Python3.9>=

+Check out our [technical guide](https://github.com/Luxembourg-Open-Source-Club/guides/tree/main) for help with setting up your OS, and learning about `git` and `bash` (Linux terminal) if you are unfamiliar with these software.

 ## Setting up Development Environment
 This process should take roughly 15 minutes.
 Steps 12-17 are directed at absolute beginners; if you are experienced with development, feel free to skip.
 Steps 18 and 19 are still very necessary.
 However, everything in this section is still recommended.